-Faculty Web Page and MYSJSU Messaging
+Canvas and MYSJSU Messaging

-Course materials such as syllabus and assignment instructions can be found on the Canvas learning management system course website.
-You are responsible for checking the messaging system through MySJSU to learn of any updates.
+Materials such as syllabus and assignment instructions can be found on the Canvas learning management system course website.
+You are responsible for checking the messaging system through MySJSU, Canvas, and university email to learn of any updates.